MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_capabilities.md

  - DEVICE_CAPABILITIES
 ---

-# _DEVICE_CAPABILITIES structure

 ## -description

-A <b>DEVICE_CAPABILITIES</b> structure describes PnP and power capabilities of a device.
-This structure is returned in response to an <a href="/windows-hardware/drivers/kernel/irp-mn-query-capabilities">IRP_MN_QUERY_CAPABILITIES</a> IRP.
+A **DEVICE_CAPABILITIES** structure describes PnP and power capabilities of a device.
+This structure is returned in response to an [IRP_MN_QUERY_CAPABILITIES](/windows-hardware/drivers/kernel/irp-mn-query-capabilities) IRP.

 ## -struct-fields

 ### -field Size

 Specifies the size of the structure, in bytes.
-This field is set by the component that sends the <b>IRP_MN_QUERY_CAPABILITIES</b> request.
+This field is set by the component that sends the **IRP_MN_QUERY_CAPABILITIES** request.

 ### -field Version

 Specifies the version of the structure, currently version 1.
-This field is set by the component that sends the <b>IRP_MN_QUERY_CAPABILITIES</b> request.
+This field is set by the component that sends the **IRP_MN_QUERY_CAPABILITIES** request.

 ### -field DeviceD1